-7 Reasons Why Video Games are Better than Movies
+7 Reasons Why Video Games Are Better Than Movies

-Number 7.
-It's a global industry
+7. It's a Global Industry

-Quiz the average movie goer what they've seen the past year, or even past five years, and I'd almost guarantee the majority you ask would only list movies from America.
+Quiz the average movie-goer on what they've seen the past year, and I'd almost guarantee the majority you ask would only list movies from America.
 Hollywood is so big in the industry that foreign films tend to get swept under the rug.
-I consider myself more well versed in movies than the average person (not quite a film buff) and even I rarely watch a foreign movie.
+I consider myself better versed in movies than the average person (not quite a film buff) and even I rarely watch a foreign movie.
 Gaming is the complete opposite.
 It doesn't matter what country you're in, you have a fair chance as anyone of creating a huge hit in the global video game market.
-Look at angry birds.
-A huge hit in America, yet it was created by a studio in Finland.
+Look at Angry Birds.
+It was a huge hit in America, yet it was created by a studio in Finland.
 Now try naming the last Finnish movie that was a hit in America.
 See my point?

-I play video games to be entertained and luckily the majority of companies are making games for me.
-For every story and realism based game like GTA 4 there's at least a couple Saints Row and Just Cause 2 type games.
-Look at the Oscars verses Game of the Year awards.
-Oscars pick the most pretentious (and usually boring) movies around, but Game of the Year awards consistently nominate games you'd have no trouble recommending to your friends.
+I play video games to be entertained, and luckily there are plenty of companies that are making games for me.
+For every story and realism-based game like GTA, there's at least a couple of games similar to series such as Saints Row and Just Cause.
+Look at the Oscars versus Game of the Year awards.
+The Oscars are the most pretentious (and usually boring) movies around, but Game of the Year awards consistently nominate games you'd have no trouble recommending to your friends.
 I don't pretend to be someone with a taste for high art or intelligent things.
-Most of the time, I want mindless platforming, fast racing and lots and lots of video game carnage.
+Most of the time, I want mindless platforming, fast racing, and lots and lots of video game carnage.
 Does that make me dumb?
 I don't think so, but I don't care anyway.
 I'm having too much fun to care.

 Notice I didn't say its the most well written medium.
 That would be a lie.
 The fact is games don't draw you in so well because of their outstanding character development and script writing.
 The reason games draw you in is because you get to be the main character.
 In the very best movies you're simply watching the main character and seeing the choices he/she makes.
 In games, you make the choices and ultimately you're the one responsible for the main characters fate.
 Without you, the character doesn't progress.
 In a movie, the character does whatever he/she does whether you're there to progress the movie along or not.
 If you got back from watching Men In Black and said to your friends "I chased after aliens and then shot them with a huge laser gun", they'd look at you like you're crazy and assume you have trouble separating fantasy from reality.
 However that first person sort of speech is very common when friends are talking about video games.
 When you talk about a game, you typically speak as though you're the one doing the action, even though it was a pre-made character with his/her own motivations that you were controlling.
 This just goes to show how immersive gaming is in comparison to movies.